Check what goes into your bins on your council website

 E-waste (electronic waste)

-Any item with a cord, plug or battery is e-waste, which cannot go in any household bin and should be dropped off at a specialised e-waste collection point.
+Any item with a cord, plug or battery is e-waste, which can't go in any household bin and should be dropped off at a specialised e-waste collection point.
 Check with your council to find one near you.

 Household chemicals

-Household chemicals cannot be placed in any household bin as they could explode, leak or release toxic fumes.
-Household chemicals include chemical cleaners, detergent, bleach, fertiliser, car wax, and nail polish and removers.
+Household chemicals (chemical cleaners, detergent, bleach, fertiliser, car wax, and nail polish and removers) cannot be placed in any household bin as they could explode, leak or release toxic fumes.
 Check with your council for local collection or drop-off services.
-You can also drop off your unused household chemicals at a Sustainability Victoria Detox Your Home event.

 Find a small act that works for you